GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 To me, she was that unbeatable wall I sought to overcome.
 A brutal opponent I challenged over and over again.
 The rival that should ultimately define my own self, and my own ambitions.

-To Akiho however — she must have been an idol.
+To Akiho however—she must have been an idol.
 That absurd love for robots and the childlike chase for her dreams.
 All of it rubbed off on her, shaping the personality I knew all too well.

 That's why... certainly, Misa-nee was a weird girl.
 Back when we were kids, we might have been fine with it.
 However, the people at her age, the people in her class...
 Besides the two of us, just how many friends did she actually have?

-Before the Robotics Club came into existence, before Mizuka-san and Mitchie became part of her life – I couldn't recall any.
+Before the Robotics Club came into existence, before Mizuka-san and Mitchie became part of her life—I couldn't recall any.
 She started off all by herself, enduring mockery and ridicule ever since.
 Up until this point, just what kind of person have you been, Misa-nee?

-<div class="text-italic">*“...the people I met.
-Have they been written into my life...?
-Or were they meant for me...?”*</div>
+<div class="text-quoted">“...the people I met.”</div>

 Lost in thoughts, I murmured her strange words from just now...

+<div class="text-quoted">“Have they been written into my life...?
+Or were they meant for me...?”</div>

 It happened around that time.
-The days and weeks before the Robotics Club was born – right before Misa-nee entered High School.
+The days and weeks before the Robotics Club was born—right before Misa-nee entered High School.

 Whenever I visited Akiho's place, whenever I hang out with her.
 I felt like the days when Misa-nee was missing gradually increased.
-Each time we asked — she would just smile wistfully, a distant look in her eyes.
+Each time we asked—she would just smile wistfully, a distant look in her eyes.

-Where she went, whom she visited and why she did so — she never revealed any of it.
+Where she went, whom she visited and why she did so—she never revealed any of it.
 In the end, whatever it was... remained in the dark, shrouded in mystery.

 It wasn't before seven full years passed that I should learn about her relation to Kimijima Kou.
-The mastermind behind the Human Domestication Project — an inhuman attempt at reducing the world population to one billion people.
+The mastermind behind the Human Domestication Project—an inhuman attempt at reducing the world population to one billion people.

-<div class="text-italic">*“Sometimes... ignorance is bliss...”*</div>
+<div class="text-italic">“Sometimes... ignorance is bliss...”</div>

 Even Mizuka-san... the person closest to Misa-nee.
 Did she ever know?
 Has Misa-nee ever told her?

 I wasn't sure if I ever questioned it myself.
 Just what happened when Misa-nee wasn't around...
 After all, did I even care?

-A decade ago, being a mere child — I foolishly believed whatever I felt like.
+A decade ago, being a mere child—I foolishly believed whatever I felt like.
 Whether she spent her time with classmates, her friends or anyone else...
 It didn't matter.

 Today, however... with the puzzle of Misa-nee's past right in front of me.
-Even with most of it assembled, even with its image almost obvious — even so, I felt the most important parts were still missing.
+Even with most of it assembled, even with its image almost obvious—even so, I felt the most important parts were still missing.

-<div class="text-italic">*“...the day of the solar eclipse.
-When it all began...”*</div>
+<div class="text-italic">“...the day of the solar eclipse.
+When it all began...”</div>

 Back then... one of those parts, whichever it was.
 It must have changed her.
 Irrevocably shaping another person.
 Ultimately causing hopes to flourish, and dreams to rise.

 That's why...

-<div class="text-italic">*Some day.*</div>
+<div class="text-italic">Some day.</div>

-<div class="text-italic">*Would I ever find it?*  </div>
+<div class="text-italic">Would I ever find it?<br>
-<div class="text-italic">*Would I ever understand?*</div>
+Would I ever understand?</div>

 </div>
 </div>